roblanf/sarscov2phylo/iqtree_sequential.md

 ```
 /usr/bin/time -o 91.mem.txt -v fasttree -nt -gamma -nni 0 -spr 1 -sprlength 1000 -boot 100 -intree iqtree_seqsadded_mp.treefile $outputfasta > 91.tree
 ```

+P.S.
+In the end I decided to see what would happen if I just cranked it to do 10 SPRs, and the results were surprising.
+The lnL was -494195.750, which is a sizeable improvement.
+And the time was 11hrs.
+It seems worth keeping this for now, even if the 10 rounds of SPRs are not always worth it.